 Reducing nutrient loadings from agricultural soils to the Baltic Sea via groundwater and streams (BONUS Soils2Sea)

-The key outcomes of BONUS Soils2Sea will be:
+The key messages from BONUS Soils2Sea are:

 The project receives funding from BONUS,

 the joint Baltic Sea research and development programme (Art 185), funded jointly from EU and from Innovation Fund Denmark, The Swedish Environmental Protection Agency (Naturvådsverket), The Polish National Centre for Research and Development, The German Ministry for Education and Research (Bundesministerium für Bildung und Forschung), and The Russian Foundation for Basic Research (RFBR).
 BONUS Soils2Sea is part of a cluster of BONUS Projects.

 Group photo from the project meeting in Kaliningrad